titom73/eos-downloader/README.md

 ardl --token <your-token> get eos --format 64 --latest --release-type M
 ```

+> [!NOTE]
+> The main branch is not the stable branch and can be broken between releases.
+It is safe to consider using tags for stable versions.
+All versions on pypi servers are considered stable.

 ## CLI commands

 The CLI comes with a set of options to make life easier: